CQTS/introduction-to-cubical/README.md

 ## Getting Started

-Fork this repository to your own account, by pressing the "Fork" button in the upper right.
+Clone this repository locally and then open the file `lectures/1--Type-Theory/1-1--Types-and-Functions.lagda.md` in your editor to get started.

-To edit Agda files, you will need to install Agda and an editor that supports `agda-mode`: VSCode, Emacs or Atom.
+To edit Agda files, you will need to install Agda and an editor that supports `agda-mode`: currently that is either VSCode or Emacs.

+mvrnote: TODO: link to online version once available.

 ### Installing Agda